khaledk2/leb-beta/docs/installation/automatic.rst

 **Notes**

 * Automatic installation has only been tested on newly created VMs that have not previously installed Singularity, Docker, PostgreSQL or Redis on them.
-As a result, you may experience issues during installation if your system has previously installed any of these software.
+As a result, you may experience issues during installation if your system has previously installed any of the previous softwares.
 Please contact us if you experience any issues.

 * Fedora and CentOS 8 may require a system restart to complete the installation.
 The script will automatically reboot the server in this event, then restart the script automatically once signed back in.
 A restart occurs if: